uchicago-webservices/uac-2017-alexa-engage/README.md

 How long will each exercise take to complete?

 ## Use cards for photos. ##
 Alexa app doesn't load images.
+See https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/providing-home-cards-for-the-amazon-alexa-app#common-issues-when-including-images-in-standard-cards.
+1. Host on S3.
+2. Make images public.
+3. Set up CORS.
+See http://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-cors-configuration.html.

+## Reprompt user if he/she doesn't reply. ##
+Can't test this with echosim.
+See https://forums.developer.amazon.com/questions/44478/how-do-i-test-reprompt-message-with-simulator.html.

 ## Save a session so user can pick up on next exercise. ##